-Clare Scott is a senior at Ohio Connections Academy (OCA) and has been attending the public virtual charter school since the seventh grade.
+Clare Scott is a graduate from Ohio Connections Academy (OCA) and has attending the public virtual charter school since the seventh grade.

 Her parents enrolled her and her older brother, Murray, in 2013, when they came to the realization that their children needed to be challenged more academically.
 Attending an online school provided Clare and Murray the flexibility and independence to work at their own pace and to spend more time on specific subjects when they wanted to learn more.